 Best Practices On Break In

-If you gotten this far you might be terrified to break in your new watercraft.
-Go ahead and relax, its actually quite simple.
-Some of the models actually have a forced break in where it won’t get to full power until its broke in.
-But still its good to follow these simple steps below.
+If you have gotten this far you might be terrified to break in your new watercraft.
+Go ahead and relax, it’s actually quite simple.
+Some of the models actually have a forced break in where it won’t get to full power until it broke in.
+But still, its good to follow these simple steps below.

 Step 1: Don’t keep the engine at one speed for no more than 30 seconds.